 Level of Difficulty

-The structural constraints for the UAE’s governance ability are minimal.
-The ruling families have a basic monopoly over the decision-making process and possess the necessary tools for effective policymaking, including abundant natural resources and a small national population.
+The structural constraints on the UAE’s governance ability are minimal.
+The ruling families maintain a basic monopoly over the decision-making process and possess the necessary tools for effective policymaking, including abundant natural resources, sufficient income streams and a small national population.

 Structural constraints

+Overall, there is strong social trust between the government and its citizens, including widespread civil society engagement in the context of community service in the UAE.
 The government frequently urges citizens and residents to contribute to the overall safety of the community, although all involvement is closely monitored and controlled.
-The number of institutions that are considered part of an active civil society is limited, comprising only a few professional associations and voluntary groups.
-Instead, the establishment and preservation of social trust are achieved through personal relationships rather than through institutionalized organizations.
+The number of institutions considered part of an active civil society is limited, comprising only a few professional associations and voluntary groups.
+Instead, the establishment and preservation of social trust are achieved through personal relationships rather than institutionalized organizations.

 Civil society traditions

-Given the omnipresence of security services, there is no mobilization of large groups of the population or the widespread use of violence in the country.
-Politics is conducted largely on a consensual basis, and among the national population, there is a strong feeling that the government is responsive to their needs.
-Any potential for confrontation is quickly acted against.
+Given the omnipresence of security services, there is no mobilization of large groups of the population or widespread use of violence in the country.
+Politics is conducted largely on a consensual basis, and among the national population there is a strong feeling that the government is responsive to their needs.

 Conflict intensity